-You can either get it installed as an “app” for your Chrome browser or access it through its online interface.
-For the purpose of this article and as I am a Chromebook user, I will cover the “app” version which gets installed in your browser.
+You can either get it installed as an “app” on your chromebook or access it through its online interface.
+For the purpose of this article and as I am a chromebook user, I will cover the “app” version which gets installed in your Chrome browser.

-I use it as an installed app on my Chromebook.
+I have always used it as an installed app on my Chromebook.

 Why should I pay for a simple text writing app while several free options are available?

 I agree with this logic to some extent but not fully.